Fexcraft/MultiProject-MDK-FIX_1.12/README.md

   from my observation as long the main project has fancy gradle, the sub projects work too.
   (I used the IntelliJ grandle `runClient`)
 - Use `GitHub Desktop` or another git client to clone the repositories, this will make easier to fetch updated code if there is new commits.

+### Other Resources
+- The fixes applied in the gradle files here are partway based on -> https://fureniku.com/minecraft-mods/forge-1-12-2023/

 ### Discord
 If you need further help or spot anything not working, feel free to join the [Discord](https://discord.gg/AkMAzaA) server.